-These will be “minimal” services, streamed through our Facebook page.
+We will continue to stream all services though our Facebook page.
 A link to this can be found in the footer of our website.
-Streamed services should be saved to the Facebook page, so they could be viewed after the event for those who miss them live.
+Streamed services will then be able to be viewed after the event for those who miss them live.

 TEMPORARILY SUSPENDED NORMAL PATTERN OF SERVICES